Information on COVID-19 including symptoms, spread, treatments, immunity and where to get help.

 On this page:

 - People at higher risk of severe illness

 - Getting vaccinated

 COVID-19 is caused by a coronavirus named SARS-CoV-2 that can affect your lungs, airways and other organs.
 SARS-CoV-2 was first recognised in China and is thought to have originated in animals.

 Coronaviruses are a large and diverse family of viruses which cause illnesses such as the common cold.
 Other recent diseases caused by coronaviruses and thought to be transmitted from animals include severe acute respiratory syndrome (SARS) and Middle East respiratory syndrome (MERS).

 The SARS-CoV-2 virus that causes COVID-19 has undergone genetic mutations over time as it adapts to humans.
 Some of these mutations, such as the Delta variant, can spread more easily than the original virus, may cause more severe disease, and may evade vaccine-derived immunity.
 Read updates on aspects of the virus, including variants in COVID-19 Science News.

-The symptoms of COVID-19 are like common illnesses such as a cold or influenza.
+Common symptoms of COVID-19 are like those found with illnesses such as a cold or influenza.
 You may have one or more of the following: